DylanRamsey/react-calculator/README.md

 # react-calculator

-Challenge myself to create a calculator using the React framework.
-Somewhat based on the original iphone calculator.
+Early React project I worked on creating a calculator similar to the iOS calculator.